sambanova/ai-starter-kit/README.md

 )
 ```

-**Note:** These AI Starter Kit cade samples are provided "as-is," and are not production-ready or supported code.
+**Note:** These AI Starter Kit code samples are provided "as-is," and are not production-ready or supported code.
 Bugfix/support will be on a best-effort basis only.
 Code may use third-party open-source software.
 We recommend performing due diligence per your organization policies for use in your applications.